 Chicken contains a low-percentage of fat compared to beef, pork, or veal.
 For a single chicken leg, it already contains 8g of protein but only 1g of fat, approximately.
 Chicken is ideal for low-fat dieters with no desire to pursue the vegan or vegetarian lifestyle.
 Essentially, a chicken sandwich with whole wheat bread, chicken breast, lettuce, and tomato contains both fiber and protein, which greatly contribute to the thermic effect.

-Turkey offers a large amount of protein (30g) for 3.5 ounce portion and only 1.5 gram of fat.
+Turkey offers a large amount of protein (30g) for a 3.5-ounce portion and only 1.5 grams of fat.
 When served with other thermic foods, it can really help weight-loss efforts and also build muscle.

 Lean Red Meat